 The main configuration file,

-The repository is automatically initialized (and committed for the first time) during package installation.
+The repository is automatically initialised (and committed for the first time) during package installation.
 It is possible to undo this by entering the following command:

 sudo etckeeper uninit

 It will also automatically commit changes before and after package installation.
 For a more precise tracking of changes, it is recommended to commit your changes manually, together with a commit message, using:

-sudo etckeeper commit "..Reason for configuration change.."
+sudo etckeeper commit "Reason for configuration change"

-sudo bzr log /etc/passwd
+sudo etckeeper vcs log /etc/passwd

-To demonstrate the integration with the package management system (APT), install postfix:
+To demonstrate the integration with the package management system (APT), install

 sudo apt install postfix